Chargers' Tre'Von Johnson Allegedly Choked by Sister in Altercation over Laundry

 Tre'Von told police he pushed his sister to the ground after struggling to breathe during the altercation, which occurred at his home.

 Tkeyah posted bond to get released from custody, per TMZ.
-No further updates are available.

 Johnson signed with the Chargers' practice squad in October 2018.
 He was promoted to the 53-man roster in November and made four appearances for the Bolts last season, registering three total tackles.